Developer Workflow

 Five Months In: Why Parallel Claude Code Beats Nested Subagents

 After five months of trying subagents, the nesting limitations made them impractical.
-Running 5 separate Claude Code processes in parallel on the same repo works better.
+Running 5 separate Claude Code processes in parallel on the same repo

 From Copilot to Claude Code - Why a 200-Line CLAUDE.md Changed Everything